kavyaa-tech/LumineSkin-AI-Skincare-Assitant/README.md

 ## Why LumineSkin?

-Most chatbots are rule-based and limited to FAQs.
-LumineSkin's AI assistant is powered by **RAG**, meaning it doesn't just respond — it **retrieves your brand's actual data** and **generates intelligent answers** based on it.
+Most chatbots are rule based and limited to FAQs.
+LumineSkin's AI assistant is powered by **RAG**, meaning it doesn't just respond it **retrieves your brand's actual data** and **generates intelligent answers** based on it.

 Customers can:
 - Get personalized skincare routines (morning/night)
 - Compare products & ingredients
-- Ask skin-type-specific questions
+- Ask skin ype specific questions
 - Understand how and when to use products
 - Stay within your brand ecosystem (no misleading blogs!)